New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Numerical results

+The intercept $\tau_{0}$ accounts for fixed delays unrelated to distance, while the variance model is obtained from the empirical behavior of travel times: shorter trips exhibit higher relative variability than longer trips.
+Parameters $M$ and $\lambda$ control the magnitude and decay rate of variability, and $\delta$ represents a baseline variance floor.
+For the numerical results in this paper, we use $\tau_{0} = 45$ seconds, $M = 1.05$, $\delta = 0.09$ and $\lambda = 0.001$.
+Figures~\ref{fig:random_allocation_costs_results}--\ref{fig:random_response_times_results_rollout} report results with random travel times.
+Figure~\ref{fig:random_allocation_costs_results} shows the mean allocation costs for each of the base heuristics and Figure~\ref{fig:random_allocation_costs_results_rollout} shows the mean allocation costs when using the rollout version of each heuristic.
+Figures~\ref{fig:random_response_times_results} and \ref{fig:random_response_times_results_rollout} show mean response times for the base heuristics and mean response times for the rollout versions respectively.

-Finally, to try and measure the impact of the choice of the base, we compare the use of the Closest-Base Rule (CBR) for the choice of a base with the BBR rule (described in Section \ref{sec:newbase}) in our heuristics BM, NM, GHP1, and GHP2.
-For this experiment, we take the same time window of 2 hours considered in the previous experiment and selected four zones in the west part of the city and four zones in the south part of the city (these 8 zones do not have intersection).
+{\textbf{Optimized choice of ambulance station.}} Next, we explore the effect of the choice of ambulance station, by comparing performance under the closest station rule (CSR) and under the best station rule (BSR) (described in Section~\ref{sec:newbase}), when combined with dispatch heuristics BM, NM, GHP1, and GHP2.
+For this experiment, we consider the same peak period of Friday 6pm to 8pm as in the previous experiment, and selected $4$~zones in the west part of the city and $4$~zones in the south part of the city (these $8$~zones do not intersect).
 In the first half-hour, we increased the call rates for the south zones while setting the call rates for the west zones to zero.
 In the last half-hour, we did the opposite, increasing call rates for the west zones and setting the call rates in the south zones to zero.
-In BBR, we take $\Delta$ to be 1h30.

-Tables~\ref{us_pen_cbr_bbr_50} and \ref{us_pen_cbr_bbr_50_two_stage} report the 0.9-quantile of allocation costs, respectively without and with rolling horizon.
-Though for simulated data we can come up with an instance where the BBR is much better than CBR (see the next section), on this experiment based a simple modification of the real Poisson intensities, BBR and CBR provide similar performances.
+For BSR, we used $\Delta = 90$ minutes.
+Tables~\ref{us_pen_cbr_bbr_50} and \ref{us_pen_cbr_bbr_50_two_stage} report the 0.9-quantiles of the allocation costs, respectively without and with rollout.
+In this experiment, CBR and BSR provided similar performance.